agamnagpal10-netizen/My-Hackpad-From-Hack-Club-Blueprint-/README.md

 These are 3D files that are printable that hold the PCB and keys, which makes everything work together in the macropad

 ### 4. Keyboard_Keycaps
-These are all the pre-"Case_Files" files which are the dimensions of the actual Cherry MX Keycaps, so that the case actually fits on top of the keys.
+This is the file which are the dimensions of the actual Cherry MX Keycaps, so the case fits on top of the keys.

 ### 5. Case Screenshots (Fusion 360)